pfitchen0/bare-bones-stm32g0xx/projects/blink/README.md

 CFLAGS += -Wall -Wextra
 ```

+If we were using an assembler, we'd also likely want to define a list of assembler flags.
+The same goes for compiling C++ source files as well.
+Some flags, like those specifying our target architecture for cross-compilation, for example, might be common between assembly, C, and C++ source file compilation.
+It's fairly common to store these in a separate Makefile variable like `ARCH_FLAGS` or something like that.
+But we're keeping things simple for this example.

 The linker flags are a bit more interesting.
 First, we want to tell the linker *not* to include the standard startup code provided by the toolchain using the `-nostartfiles` flag.
-We want to write our own (plus, the standard startup code usually won't fit your MCU as some details (like the initial stack pointer) vary from one MCU to another).
+We want to write our own (plus, the standard startup code usually won't fit your MCU as some details vary from one MCU to another).

 We also tell the linker not to link against any of the standard C libraries with the `-nostdlib` flag.
 This is an even broader directive than `-nolibc` which is also commonly used. `-nostdlib` also excludes libraries like  `libgcc` (the GCC support library) or `libm` (the math library).
 We exclude these standard libraries because they are often unneeded, or larger than we can really afford for our resource constrained microcontroller-based embedded system.
 Instead, we allow the linker to link against a smaller and more efficient set of libraries with the `--specs=nano.specs` flag.
 Specifically, this tells the linker it can use the [newlib](https://en.wikipedia.org/wiki/Newlib) library.
 We also tell the linker to replace the standard C library functions that rely on OS syscalls with stubs using the `--specs=nosys.specs` flag.
 This declares a set of function stubs ("syscalls" like `_close` or `_sbrk`) that we can define if we need to emulate the behavior of a system call (like `printf`).
 We also add `-lc` and `-lgcc` flags to allow linking against just the bare minimum set of C standard functions like `strcmp`.
 While `-nostdlib` and `-lc`/`-lgcc` might seem contradictory, they can be used together to achieve fine-grained control over what parts of the standard library are available to the linker.